Cycling Club Succession Plan

 Ride Leader Training is provided at the link below.
 All potential Ride Leaders are encouraged to browse through these materials and use them as a guide to their progression as new Ride Leaders.

 Ride Level Descriptions and Season Schedules

 Each ride level works to create a Season Schedule by signing up Ride Leaders for specific dates throughout our cycling season.
-Cyclists can overview the schedules to get a sense of upcoming rides for personal planning purposes.
+Leaders can view the Ride Leader schedule to get a sense of upcoming rides and choose dates to volunteer.
 These schedules are often a work in progress, so look for updates.

 |Day and Level||Description||Season schedules|

 |Monday Level 1||Rides tend to be 20-25 km in distance with a speed in the 15-18 Km/h range.
 Minor hills can be walked if necessary, As the season progresses, ride distances may increase to 30Km.
 Reasonable rest stops are provided.||See FLC Cycling

 |Friday Level 1||Rides are usually under 30 km, scenic, and may include moderate hills.
 Several out-of-town trips.
 Slightly brisker pace for the more experienced Level 1 riders.
 Breaks and no one is left behind.||See FLC Cycling